pu2clr/RDA5807/README.md

 ### Minimal receiver implementation with this library

 The following code illustrates a minimalist implementation of a receiver based on RDA5807 and this library.
-For this receiver, the user has two pushbuttons to tune a station (Seek Up and Seek Down).
+For this receiver, the user has two pushbuttons to tune station (Seek Up and Seek Down).

 ```cpp